 Online Payment Facility By LIC:

 With the world of banking and insurance having shifted online, more and more people are now opting for the convenience of making payments online.
 With time and innovation, these channels of making payment have become more and more sophisticated.
-For the convenience of their customers, LIC offers a number of channels via which customers can make payments for their LIC policies.
+For the convenience of its customers, LIC offers several channels via which customers can make payments for their LIC policies.
 Payments for LIC policies can be done online in variety of ways such as from the LIC website, at authorised bank branches, at franchisees, or even at merchants.
-Here, we have prepared an exhaustive list of all the options via which customers can make payments for their LIC policy premium online.
+Here, we have prepared an exhaustive list of all the options via which customers can make payments for their .